athanasioy/MLCA/README.md

 **compress_images.py**

 Script responsible for compressing the images before uploading to google drive.
 Necessary for uploading images to google drive in a reasonable amount of time

+**augmentation-script.py**

+Script used image augmentation (did not make it into the final dataset).
+It takes as input one image and produces 20 different variations of the same photo.